Chiropractic adjustments have been shown to be a safe and effective modality in the treatment for pain and injury.

-Chiropractors perform 95 percent of all adjustments in the world to correct the subluxations, or misalignments, of the vertebrae in the spine.
+Chiropractors perform 95 percent of all adjustments in the world to restore function to the joints of the body.
 Chiropractic adjustments are performed by applying gentle, yet firm pressure to a bone.
-The goal of any adjustment is to restore the bone to its natural, or original, position.
-The important thing to remember is the act the adjustment freesâ€”not forcesâ€”a vertebra to allow it to find its natural position.
-This is accomplished by the body’s innate intelligence.
+The goal of any adjustment is to restore communication pathways between the muscle, nerves and brain as well as assist the joint to move through it’s normal range of motion.

-Chiropractors take many factors including size, weight, and muscle structure into consideration when deciding on which adjustment to make.
-Sometimes, ice, electrical stimulation, or massage therapy (including traction massage) are used prior to a spinal manipulation in order to relax the muscles.
+Chiropractors take many factors including size, weight, and muscle structure into consideration when deciding on which adjusting technique to use.
+Sometimes, ice, heat, electrical stimulation, myofascial release, mobilization, acupuncture or traction are used prior to adjusting a joint.

 Following chiropractic treatments, some patients experience mild aching or soreness in their spinal joints or muscles, which can usually be relieved by an ice or heat pack.
 This may be a similar sensation to delayed onset muscle soreness (DOMS) after intense exercise.